RosariumRosaria/Geminos/Geminos/Aureliana/Nations/Calor.md

 species: [Kobolds]
 tags: [Nation, The-Northern-Spine]
 religion: []
-description: ""
+description: "The Kobolds of Calor have flourished far beneath the halls and holds of the Dwarves.
+They built a unique lifestyle that relied on the flow of molten rock to do everything to fuel their industry to heat their homes.
+However, the Kobolds were forced to venture out of their homes when the pools ran cold. "
 ---

 ## Description:

-The Kobolds of Calor have flourished far beneath.
-They prospered in the heat of the magma pools nestled deep in the caves.
+The Kobolds of Calor have flourished far beneath the halls and holds of the Dwarves.
 They built a unique lifestyle that relied on the flow of molten rock to do everything to fuel their industry to heat their homes.
 However, the Kobolds were forced to venture out of their homes when the pools ran cold.

 One group followed their prophet south to the Shattered Isles, abandoning their traditional homeland to search for a promised land.
 This led to them a newborn volcano on the easternmost island of the [[Shattered Isles]].
 They christened it [[Hartatti]] and appended its name to their own.
 In its warmth, they prospered until a resurgent tribe of the Grung sought to reclaim the volcano that was once the site of their home city.